eduardz1/CUDA-Path-Tracer/report/report.typ

   / `NUM_IMAGES`: The number of images to average to obtain the final image, this provides the same effect as increasing the number of samples, but can be used to avoid kernels with too high of a block size
   / `DEPTH`: The maximum depth of the ray tracing algorithm, this is the number of times a ray can bounce before it is considered lost.
 We fix this at 50, which we consider a good tradeoff between quality and performance
   / `AVG_WITH_THRUST`: A boolean flag that allows us to choose between averaging the images with a custom kernel or with the `thrust::transform` function, this was done mainly to explore NVIDIA's `thrust` library and see if our naive implementation is competitive with it
-  / `STATE`: The random state generator, we explored the default generator and the Philox generator
+  / `STATE`: The random state generator, we explored the default generator and the Philox generator.

-  To allow for maximum flexibility without any perfomance overhead, the hyperparameters are defined as template arguments of the `Camera` class and of the kernel responsible for the rendering of the image.
+  To allow for maximum flexibility without any performance overhead, the hyperparameters are defined as template arguments of the `Camera` class and of the kernel responsible for the rendering of the image.

   === `curandState` vs `curandStatePhilox4_32_10`

   As anticipated in @random, we explored the performance of two different random state generators, the default `curandState` and the `curandStatePhilox4_32_10`.
 Often times the Philox generator allows us to perform less function calls and sometimes to generate more results at once.
-We perfomed some isolated benchmarks to understand the impact in two of the "hottest" functions in our path tracer.
+We performed some isolated benchmarks to understand the impact in two of the "hottest" functions in our path tracer.

   ==== Random in Unit Disk/Sphere

   As mentioned in @random, changing the random state generator can have a big impact on the performance of the program.
 For the defocus blur effect we need to generate random points in a unit disk, to do so we explore three methods: two that use rejection sampling and one that generates random points directly by calculating the density function.

-  In general, the Philox generators performs slightly worse than the default generator using rejection sampling, even though only $pi / 4$ of the points are accepted.
+  In general, the Philox generator performs slightly worse than the default generator using rejection sampling, even though only $pi / 4$ of the points are accepted.

   #figure(
     table(